janraj/osdu_perf/Readme.md

 ### Simple API-Based Approach

-The framework now uses a simple API-based approach where you make HTTP calls directly in your `locustfile.py`:
+The framework generate your `locustfile.py`:

 ```python
 """